facebookarchive/augmented-traffic-control/README.md

 * corrupted packets
 * packets ordering

 In order to be able to shape the network traffic, ATC must be running on a device that routes the traffic and sees the real IP address of the device, like your network gateway for instance.
+This also allows any devices that route through `ATC` to be able to shape their traffic.
+Traffic can be shaped/unshaped using a web interface allowing any devices with a web browser to use `ATC` without the need for a client application.

 ATC is made of multiple components that interact together:
 * [`atcd`](atc/atcd): The ATC daemon which is responsible for setting/unsetting traffic shaping. `atcd` exposes a [Thrift](https://thrift.apache.org/) interface to interact with it.